GottaGetSwifty/SwiftyImageLoader/README.md

 * Energy efficiency by sending only one HTTP/HTTPS request for image downloads from multiple sources that reference the same URL string, registering them as observers for the request.
 * Maximum peformance by utilizing the latest and greatest of modern technologies such as Swift 3.0, URLSession, and GCD.

-## KFSwiftImageLoader Requirements
+## SwiftyImageLoader Requirements
 * Xcode 8.0+
 * iOS 9.0+

 ## CocoaPods
-To ensure you stay up-to-date with the latest version of KFSwiftImageLoader, it is recommended that you use CocoaPods.
+To ensure you stay up-to-date with the latest version of SwiftyImageLoader, it is recommended that you use CocoaPods.

 Optimized for CocoaPods 1.0+, so you will need to run the following command first:
 ``` bash